What are the different types of content and what should be putting out there to help your users?

 Content that works at the awareness stage

 Blog posts, ebooks, reports, original research and whitepapers.
-Video is still ranked as the most engaging medium to be using, look at producing short videos for platforms like Facebook and Instagram, reports, research and white papers are well suited to platforms such as LinkedIn.
+Video is still ranked as the most engaging medium to be using, look at producing short videos for platforms like Free Slots, Facebook and Instagram, reports, research and white papers are well suited to platforms such as LinkedIn.

 At this middle stage your potential client is now researching your product or service as an option to solve their problem.
 This part of the funnel provides an opportunity for you to build relationships with your clients, guiding them to find the right product or service.